KartikPandeyindia/KartikPandeyIndia/README.md

-# Hi, I'm Kartik Pandey
+### Hi, I'm Kartik Pandey

 I am an M.Tech student in *Signal Processing and Machine Learning* at *NIT Jalandhar*, with a B.Tech in *Electronics and Electrical Engineering*.

 I am preparing for a career in the *data field*, with interests in *data analysis*, *data engineering*, *machine learning*, and *mathematical problem solving*.

-## Technical Interests
+#### Technical interests

-- *Data Analysis:* extracting insights, visualizing patterns, and making data interpretable
+- *Data Analysis* — extracting insights, visualization, and interpretation
-- *Data Engineering:* building pipelines, workflows, and structured data systems
+- *Data Engineering* — pipelines, data workflows, and structured systems
-- *Machine Learning:* understanding models and applying them to practical problems
+- *Machine Learning* — building, evaluating, and understanding models
-- *Signal Processing:* working with signals, time-series data, and information representation
+- *Signal Processing* — time-series, signals, and applied mathematical systems
-- *Algorithms & DSA:* problem solving, optimization, and computational thinking
+- *Algorithms and DSA* — problem solving, optimization, and computational thinking
-- *Finance & Economics:* markets, systems, transactions, and quantitative reasoning
+- *Finance and Economics* — markets, systems, and quantitative reasoning
-- *Digital Systems:* electronics, computer architecture, and low-level systems
+- *Digital Systems* — electronics, architecture, and low-level computing
-- *Technical Writing:* notes, blogs, documentation, and structured learning artifacts
+- *Technical Writing* — notes, blogs, documentation, and learning archives

-## Background
+#### Background

-My undergraduate studies introduced me to *Signals and Systems*, which shaped my interest in how information is represented, transformed, and analyzed.
+My undergraduate studies introduced me to *Signals and Systems*, which sparked my interest in how information is represented, transformed, and analyzed.

-Over time, I developed stronger interests in *DSA*, *Machine Learning*, and *Finance & Economics*.
-My postgraduate studies now help connect these areas through data-driven modelling, intelligent systems, and mathematical foundations.
+Over time, I developed strong interests in *DSA*, *Machine Learning*, and *Finance and Economics*.
+My postgraduate work now connects these areas through data-driven modelling, intelligent systems, and applied mathematical thinking.

-I enjoy theory, but I am actively training myself to build more.
-My current focus is to turn ideas into practical implementations, document them clearly, and improve through shipped projects.
+I naturally enjoy theory, but I am deliberately training myself to build more.
+My current focus is to turn ideas into smaller, complete, documented projects.

-## Direction
+#### Direction

 I want GitHub to become a record of what I study, build, break, repair, and understand.